 Provenir is the 30-year credit decisioning incumbent: APAC HQ in Singapore, 120+ partner data marketplace, tier-1 bank logos including BBVA, SoFi, and Ryt Bank, six-figure annual floor, six-month-plus implementation.
-Floowed is the SEA-native loan decisioning platform built for the buyer Provenir cannot economically serve: native document intelligence on handwritten and photographed inputs, a plain-English policy canvas the credit officer operates directly, $399 per month, same-week activation.
+Floowed is the loan decisioning platform built around two products: Document Intelligence that reads and analyses any loan document at any quality into clean, decision-ready data, and a Decisioning Engine that runs your credit policy on that data, every application, every time, with the rules behind each call.
+Plain-English policy authoring credit and risk teams operate directly, consumption-based credit pricing sized on one short call, same-week activation.
 If you are a tier-one bank with a procurement runway, Provenir belongs on your shortlist.
-If you are a fintech, NBFC, multifinance, BNPL, microfinance, or rural-bank lender in Southeast Asia, this comparison is built for you, and Floowed is the answer.
+If you are a fintech, NBFC, multifinance, BNPL, microfinance, rural bank, cooperative, or mid-market lender anywhere in the world, this comparison is built for you, and Floowed is the answer.

 The short answer

 Provenir and Floowed both sit in the credit decisioning category but they sell to opposite ends of it.
 Provenir is enterprise sales-led, six-figure annual minimum, six-month-plus deployment with Provenir Professional Services involved, full-lifecycle scope across credit, fraud, identity, collections, and customer engagement.
 The buyer is a tier-1 bank or scaled fintech with a CRO, a procurement committee, and a multi-quarter runway.
-Floowed is product-led, $399 per month on Core, same-week activation, no professional services attached, focused on origination decisioning for the segment Provenir's six-figure floor cannot reach: SEA fintechs, NBFCs, multifinance lenders, microfinance, BNPL, rural banks, cooperatives, and mid-market SME lenders.
+Floowed is product-led, consumption-based credit pricing sized on one short call, same-week activation, no professional services attached, focused on origination decisioning for the lenders Provenir's six-figure floor cannot reach: fintechs, NBFCs, multifinance lenders, microfinance, BNPL, rural banks, cooperatives, and mid-market lenders across the full lending spectrum.
 We do not chase Provenir's tier-1 deal.
 They do not chase ours.
-The only reason this comparison exists is that Provenir is the global incumbent that comes up most in SEA conversations, so an honest piece is better than a vague one.
+The only reason this comparison exists is that Provenir is the global incumbent that comes up most in decisioning conversations, so an honest piece is better than a vague one.

 Quick comparison